Skip to Content

 Parking a travel trailer is harder than parking a truck with a camper

-Travel trailers are more challenging to park due to their length.
-They always occupy multiple parking spaces.
-A small travel trailer and tow vehicle might occupy two spaces.
+Travel trailers are harder to park due to their length.
+They take up multiple parking spaces.
+A small travel trailer and tow vehicle might take up 3 spaces.
 A large trailer might need a 50-60 foot long space to park.

-It’s also important to note that there are limitations to both RV types.
+It’s also important to note that there are parking limitations to both RV types.
 Due to their height, neither truck campers nor travel trailers can access parking garages or drive-thrus.
-This can limit some of your options when on the road.

 Winner: Truck campers are easier to park than travel trailers due to their smaller size.